The world’s second Easter under pandemic brings more restrictions and a few bright spots

 “I know I’ve said the same thing before every major holiday over the past year,” Prime Minister Justin Trudeau said at a news conference in Ottawa.
 “But this time, what’s different is that even if the end of the pandemic is in sight, the variants mean the situation is even more serious.”

-Pope Francis , for the second year, will deliver his annual Easter message to a St. Peter’s Square empty of worshipers.
+Pope Francis, for the second year, will deliver his annual Easter message to a St. Peter’s Square empty of worshipers.
 In South Africa, where some restrictions have been eased, indoor religious gatherings were restricted to 250 people, and outdoor ones to 500 people, ahead of the holiday.

-Much of Europe, beset by variants, is also back under lockdown, though less stringent ones than during the first round of global shutdowns last March and April.
+Much of Europe, beset by variants, is also back under lockdowns, though less stringent ones than during the first round of global shutdowns in March and April of last year.

-France, Germany, Ireland, Spain, Italy, among others, have all issued increased restrictions on movement and meetings with Easter events in mind.
+France, Germany, Ireland, Spain and Italy, among others, have all issued increased restrictions on movement and meetings with Easter events in mind.
 (Orthodox Christians celebrate Easter on May 2.)

 In France, people cannot travel more than six miles from their home except in certain exempted cases under rules that took effect Saturday.
 Yet President Emmanuel Macron said the restrictions would be less strictly enforced over the Easter weekend.